 - Writing copy for a startup website.

 I hate graphic design, so that wasn’t much of a surprise.
 But looking deeper at the list, what tied all these projects together was “people-pleasing.”
 I’m a super, super logical person, and any work that involves some element of drama (so, anything where someone—or a group of someones—has creative input) immediately turns me off.
-So when I started building what’s now Vandenberg DC, I focused almost entirely on analytics and data-guided strategy because it’s something I don’t mind working on every day, and I don’t get all annoyed if someone comes to me with questions or scope changes.
+So when I started building my consulting business model, I focused almost entirely on analytics and data-guided strategy because it’s something I don’t mind working on every day, and I don’t get annoyed if someone comes to me with questions or scope changes.

 3: Brainstorm ways you can monetize your “likes” list while keeping items from your “dislikes” list to a minimum.